Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

     ERROR: Boot failed or timed out for session templates: compute-23.7.0, uan-23.7.0
     ```

-    The BOS operation can still proceed even with these error.
+    The BOS operation can still proceed even with these errors.
 However, the warnings
     may result in the `bos-operations` stage of the `sat bootsys` command exiting before the BOS
     operation is complete.
 Because of this, it is important to check the status reported by BOS in order to monitor the
     boot and to verify that the nodes reached the expected state using `sat status` commands.
 Both of these recommendations are shown